 In this lesson we will see how to use the minor pentatonic scale over a II-Valt-I sequence.
-The principle is simple, it consists to play three minor pentatonic scales spaced apart of 1 semitone one from the other.
+The principle is simple, it consists in playing three minor pentatonic scales spaced apart of 1 semitone one from the other.
 This way you will bring out interesting colors to your jazz lines.

-- II chord: Play the minor pentatonic starting on the 5th degree of the II chord.
+- II chord: Play the minor pentatonic scale starting on the 5th degree of the II chord.
 This way you will highlight the fifth (5), the minor seventh (b7), the root (R), the ninth (9) and the eleventh (11) of the minor II chord.
 (Exemple for Cm7 play G- pentatonic).

 - V chord : Play the minor pentatonic scale up a half step starting on the #9 of the V7alt chord (Ab-pentatonic over F7alt for example).
 Therefore, you will play the main altered tones of the V7alt namely #9, #11, b13, b7, b9.

 - I chord : Play the minor pentatonic up a half step again starting on the 7th of the I maj7#11 (Example with A minor penta for Bbmaj7#11).
-Thus giving the 7, 9, 3, #11 and the thirteenth of the I chord.
+Thus, giving the 7, 9, 3, #11 and the thirteenth of the I chord.

 What are guide tones?
-They are the notes in a chord which lead or give harmonic pull toward the next chord, these are an excellent way to study and absorb the sound of any chord progression.
+They are the notes in a chord which leads or gives harmonic pull toward the next chord, these are an excellent way to study and absorb the sound of any chord progression.
 Guide tones are used to outline chord progressions in an improvisation.
 They are most of the time the 3rd and the 7th because this is what determines whether a chord is major, minor, or dominant.

-By working on guide tones you’ll learn how to target important notes in each chord.
+You will learn how to target important notes in each chord by working on guide tones.
 This jazz guitar lesson explains how to solo over common jazz progressions using and connecting the guide tones.